 Additional fertilization is not essential for them, but CO2 supplementation will encourage them to flourish with more vibrant colors.

 Christmas Moss can do well in low light, but moderate lighting will help them grow denser as they are fast-growing plants.

 Dwarf Hairgrass is excellent as carpeting plants for aquariums, whereas they can also grow on driftwood and rocks.
-They are fabulous looking grass-like plants with green strands.
+They are fabulous-looking grass-like plants with green strands.

-Unlike other plants in the list, attaching Dwarf Hairgrass to the driftwood and keeping them flourishing can be a little tricky.
+Unlike other plants on the list, attaching Dwarf Hairgrass to the driftwood and keeping them flourishing can be a little tricky.
 Hairgrass prefers a soft nutrient-rich substrate but can absorb food from the water also.

 Choose large pieces of driftwood, cut Hairgrasses into pieces, and tie them carefully using fishing strings.
 When growing on the driftwood, the water will be the primary source of their nutrition.
 So, maintaining nutrient-rich, healthy water is vital for Dwarf Hairgrass.

 It is important to remember that selecting and preparing driftwoods are crucial if you wish to attach live plants to them.
-A rough surface is suitable for rhizomes based plants to be fixed with it.
+A rough surface is suitable for rhizome-based plants to be fixed with it.
 Larger pieces of driftwoods are more convenient than smaller ones.
 Several types of driftwoods are popular for aquarium uses.
 Choose yours wisely.

 Aquascaping is something special, and you’ll get the real charm of fishkeeping with it.
 Newbies sometimes are muddled to start a natural ecosystem aquarium or a simple biotope.
 But they are not so challenging at all.
 You just need to get the proper guidelines, and the rest is easy.

 I hope this article about the best plants to attach to driftwood will come to use for you.
 You are welcome to put any comments below.